A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from

 \section{Estimation of Observed LPRS Background}

-The laser-induced background light associated with this LPRS can be divided into the following six categories: \begin{enumerate}[label=\bfseries{[}{\arabic*}{]}] \item Background photons from the de-excitations of single-photon transition events of ground-state Na~I to the $3\,$P$_{3/2}$ state (\textit{i.e.}, ``other background excitation~\#1''), with rate as described by Eq.~(\ref{Eq:ExRateBkgd1}); \item Background photons from the de-excitations of three-photon transition events of ground-state Na~I to the $3\,$P$_{3/2}$ state (\textit{i.e.}, ``other background excitation~\#2''), with rate as described by Eq.~(\ref{Eq:ExRateBkgd2}); \item Background photons from the de-excitations of two-photon transition events of ground-state Na~I to the $3\,$P$_{1/2}$ state (\textit{i.e.}, ``other background excitation~\#3''), with rate as described by Eq.~(\ref{Eq:ExRateBkgd3}); \item Background photons from the de-excitations of Na~I virtual $3\,$P$^{*}_{3/2}$ excitation production, with rate as described by Eq.~(\ref{Eq:DeExRateBkgdNoSTIRAP}), that fail to be completely eliminated by both STIRAP and polarization filtering; \item Background photons from near-180$^{\circ}$ atmospheric Rayleigh back-scattering; and \item Background photons from near-180$^{\circ}$ atmospheric Raman back-scattering and de-excitation light from other inelastic excitations. \end{enumerate} We calculate the expected amount of background light from each of these categories in the following paragraphs.
-As we will show, background light from category [5] will be the dominant category of laser-induced background light.\\[-2mm]
+The laser-induced background light associated with this LPRS can be divided into the following six categories: \begin{enumerate}[label=\bfseries{[}{\arabic*}{]}, leftmargin = 5mm, labelsep = *] \item Background photons from the de-excitations of single-photon transition events of ground-state \ion{Na}{i} to the $3\,$P$_{3/2}$ state (i.e., ``other background excitation~\#1''), with rate as described by equation~(\ref{Eq:ExRateBkgd1}); \item Background photons from the de-excitations of three-photon transition events of ground-state \ion{Na}{i} to the $3\,$P$_{3/2}$ state (i.e., ``other background excitation~\#2''), with rate as described by equation~(\ref{Eq:ExRateBkgd2}); \item Background photons from the de-excitations of two-photon transition events of ground-state \ion{Na}{i} to the $3\,$P$_{1/2}$ state (i.e., ``other background excitation~\#3''), with rate as described by equation~(\ref{Eq:ExRateBkgd3}); \item Background photons from the de-excitations of \ion{Na}{i} virtual $3\,$P$^{*}_{3/2}$ excitation production, with rate as described by equation~(\ref{Eq:DeExRateBkgdNoSTIRAP}), that fail to be completely eliminated by both STIRAP and polarization filtering; \end{enumerate}